Treatment & Services

 Evanston, IL USA

-Medical School - M.P.
+Medical Education - M.P.
 Shah Medical College & Hospital

 Jamnagar, Gujrat, India

 - Advanced Endoscopy (ERCP and Endoscopic ultrasound) at Mayo Clinic, Rochester, MN

 Advanced therapeutic endoscopy, ERCP and EUS, endoscopic management of pancreatic and biliary disorders, pancreatic cysts, pancreatic cancer, pancreatic mass, placement of expandable biliary, luminal stents, new innovative technology and techniques in pancreatobiliary diseases

 Awards & Honors